openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 read, and can therefore result in an unsatisfactory experience in the discussion.

 * Pin a post.
-Pinning a post makes it appear at the top of the list of posts.
+Pinning a post makes it appear at the top of the list of posts on the **Discussion** page.
 As a result, it is more likely that students will see and respond to pinned posts.
 You can write your own post and then pin it, or pin a post by any author.
 Click **Pin Thread**.

     .. image:: ../Images/Pin_Discussion.png
      :alt: Image of the pin icon for discussion posts